Aeroflot Flight 315 (1959)

-Aeroflot Flight 315 was a regularly scheduled passenger flight operated by Aeroflot from Vnukovo International Airport in Moscow to Lviv Airport in Lviv, Ukraine.
-On 16 November 1959, the Antonov An-10 operating this flight crashed short of the airport runway while on final approach.
+Aeroflot Flight 315 was a scheduled passenger flight from Vnukovo International Airport in Moscow, Soviet Union, to Lviv Airport in Lviv, Ukraine.
+On 16 November 1959, the Antonov An-10 flying this route crashed short of the airport runway while on final approach.
 All 32 passengers and eight crew members were killed.
 The Air Accident Investigation Commission concluded the cause of the accident was a combination of design flaw and icing.

 Accident

 Flight 315 departed Vnukovo Airport at 16:48 Moscow time, and was cleared to climb to 7,000 meters.
 As the airliner approached Lviv, the weather was reported as temperature -1 degree C, humidity 97% with visibility at three km and the possibility of icing conditions.
 The descent was normal and the pilot reported reaching the outer marker at an altitude of 200 meters.
 Before reaching the inner marker, the aircraft descended out of the clouds and the crew switched to visual flight rules (VFR).
 At 19:06 while descending through 110 meters, the flaps were set to 45 degrees and the Antonov began a rapid pitch down.
 2,100 meters from the runway and in a 25 degree nose down attitude, the aircraft crashed, flipped over and burst into flames.
 The impact and post-crash fire killed all on board.